atikahnaz/Diet_Journal/README.md

 ### DateSelect.jsx

-    To save the inputs, users must select date from calendar.
-The date is sent to app.jsx and the data corespond to the same date will be choose and load into AddInput or FoodDialog components.
+- To save the inputs, users must select a date from the calendar.
+The date is sent to App.jsx, and the data corresponding to the same date will be chosen and loaded into AddInput or FoodDialog components.

 ### AddButton.jsx

-    Render in AddInput components, when clicked it trigger the popup dialog.
+- Rendered in AddInput components, when clicked, it triggers the popup dialog.

 ### CardFood.jsx

-    Compenents that visualize all the data that shows date, foods and symptoms.
-Users are able to edit by clicking the edit button and run FoodDialog component.
+- Components that visualize all the data, showing the date, foods, and symptoms.
+Users can edit by clicking the edit button and run the FoodDialog component.

 ### Header.jsx

-    Responsive image and title in the header.
+- Responsive image and title in the header.

 ### BarApp.jsx